Nihiru/SD/System Design Framework.md

 - What is the availability and consistency requirements?
     - The goal is to discuss whether the system can tune the user product experience's consistency to meet the availbility demand better
     - [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem)
     - Instead of designing a whole system based on AP or CP.
 Components of a system can be classified into an AP or CP.
-Further, features present within those components can be categorised into a AP or CP which gives more clarity into the system
+Further, features present within those components can be categorised into a AP or CP which gives more clarity into the system.
+    - Components in the system
+        - Load Balancers
+        - Web Servers
+        - Application Servers
+        - Database Servers
+        - Cache
+        - Queues
+        - Publisher/Subscriber
+        - Offline Jobs
     - Discuss from user perspective.
 - What is the accuracy requirements?
     -  Accuracy is different from consistency.